 Yes!
-In fact, a study conducted in a clinical setting found 71% of vaginismus patients reported pain-free sex after just five weeks of a treatment plan.
-This number may be even higher for those who choose to undergo, not only the typical psychological and physical therapies but also Botox injections.
-The botox procedure is quick and once the follow-up treatment is followed, even people who have been unresponsive to the psychological and physical therapies have been shown to have pain-free sex!
+In fact, a study conducted in a clinical setting found 71% of vaginismus patients reported pain-free sex after just five weeks of treatment.
+This number may be even higher for those who choose to include Botox pelvic floor injections with the typical psychological and physical therapies.
+The botox procedure is quick and when the dilator protocol is closely followed, even patients who have been unresponsive to the behavioral and physical therapies can acheive pain-free sex!

 What Can I Do Now About My Vaginismus?

 Call us!
-We’re happy to help and bring our team’s decade-long experience, earned through thousands of surgeries and thousands of hours of work, to your particular case.
-For care, ease, and understanding call the Women’s Institute of Dallas at 214-544-9146!
+We’re happy to answer your questions and bring our team’s decades-long experience, earned through thousands of surgeries and thousands of hours of work, to your particular case.
+To experience our gold standard compassionate care, call the Women’s Institute of Dallas at 214-442-0055!